reframe-hpc/reframe/docs/manpage.rst

      ReFrame's runtime monitors the progress of each test and will resume the pipeline execution of an asynchronously spawned test as soon as its build or run phase have finished.
      Note that the rest of the pipeline stages are still executed sequentially in this policy.

-     Concurrency can be controlled by setting the :js:attr:`max_jobs` system partition configuration parameter.
+     Concurrency can be controlled by setting the :attr:`~config.systems.partitions.max_jobs` system partition configuration parameter.
      As soon as the concurrency limit is reached, ReFrame will first poll the status of all its pending tests to check if any execution slots have been freed up.
      If there are tests that have finished their build or run phase, ReFrame will keep pushing tests for execution until the concurrency limit is reached again.
      If no execution slots are available, ReFrame will throttle job submission.